CSC207-UofT/course-project-newtapp/phase2/design_document.md

 ## Code Style and Documentation

    At the moment, we have a bunch of IntelliJ warnings across our project, but please know that we are aware of each warning.
 They mostly are unused code warnings related to parts of our program that are not fully fleshed out yet.
 All of the code that is accessible through our API server has no warnings that we have left unintentionally.

+## Testing

+   In phase 2, our group worked towards adding more tests for our program. # TO INCLUDE: PIC OF TEST COVERAGE

 ## Packaging Strategies